Facebook

 Different treatment options are available for cancers caused by mutated tumor suppressor genes.

-You can learn more about this cream-based treatment at cancer cell treatment.
+You can learn more about this cream-based treatment at Cancer Cell Treatment.

 You can do many things to reduce your risk of developing cancer.
 If you have a family history of cancer, you may want to speak with a genetic counselor to learn more about your troubles.
 You can also make lifestyle choices that may help reduce your risk, such as not smoking and limiting alcohol consumption.
-Finally, you can speak with your doctor about ways to reduce your risk, such as undergoing regular cancer screenings.
+Finally, you can speak with your doctor about ways to lower your risk, such as undergoing regular cancer screenings.

 If you have any questions about tumor suppressor genes or your risk of developing cancer, you should speak with a doctor or a genetic counselor.
 They will be able to provide you with more information and answer any questions that you may have.